tfslabs/gnu-windows/README.md

 ## License

 This project is linked with GNU GPL 3.0 License.
-With no restriction in distriution and reuse.
+With no restriction on distribution and reuse.

 GNU Windows is made by team of TheFlightSims - Department of Research.